 Step 1: Identify the risks

-Step 4: Implement controls and validate through testing
+Step 4: Implement Controls and Validate through Testing.

-Don’t forget that a corporate compliance program should be a permanent, ongoing part of your business.
-As your business grows, your risks change; legislation affecting your business does too.
-Moreover, unmonitored, unenforced controls tend to be discontinued after a while.
+Don’t forget that a corporate compliance program should be an ongoing part of your business.
+As your business grows, your risks change.
+Legislation affecting your business also evolves.
+Moreover, unmonitored, unenforced controls tend to lapse after a while.
 So you should routinely monitor your controls, re-test them periodically, and re-evaluate them as the business grows and laws change.

 For senior management and boards of directors, the COSO framework provides: